jpmauryaten-hash/hanon-maintenance-web-app/replit.md

 **Server Framework**
 - Express.js with TypeScript for RESTful API endpoints
 - Session-based authentication using Passport.js with Local Strategy
-- In-memory session storage (MemoryStore) for development
+- PostgreSQL session storage using connect-pg-simple for production persistence
 - Middleware for request logging and JSON response capturing

 **API Structure**